agoldst/elsmd/README.md

 ## Bibliography

 For generating citations, I use `biblatex-chicago`.
+(I find that pandoc-citeproc is not adequate to citation in the humanities.)
 Set this up with

 ```yaml
 biblatex: true